Private API

 Apply z-axis offset to VSM panel positions in body frame.

-For QUATERNION wings, this shifts the aerodynamic center of pressure in the positive z-direction (body frame) to adjust the moment arm.
+For RIGID_DYNAMICS wings, this shifts the aerodynamic center of pressure in the positive z-direction (body frame) to adjust the moment arm.
 This is applied AFTER the COM adjustment.

 Arguments